Engineering Permits

 • Third party utility installations

-• dimensioned diagrams indicating the exact locations and areas of construction/work for occupancy and any bylaw protected trees affected by the works;
+• Dimensioned diagrams indicating the exact locations and areas of construction/work for occupancy and any bylaw protected trees affected by the works;

-• advance notice construction signage must be indicated on the diagram as well as other traffic control devices, such as cones or barricades used to cordon off these areas of work;
+• Advance notice construction signage must be indicated on the diagram as well as other traffic control devices, such as cones or barricades used to cordon off these areas of work;

 back to top

-Oversized vehicle permit
+Special vehicle permit application (RAV)

 An Oversized Vehicle Permit is required for all loads exceeding the following dimensions:

-Overall Length – 31.00m
+• Overall Length – 31.00m

-Overall Width – 3.80m
+• Overall Width – 3.80m

-Overall Height – 4.30m
+• Overall Height – 4.30m

-• A Route Map
+• A route map:

 • Certify that adequate clearances and protection of overhead and underground infrastructure exists to be submitted by a Professional Engineer registered in the Province of BC.